 The sections below present brief descriptions of the University of Alberta's research capacity in its seven thematic areas, with details on recent and projected capacity growth, as well as on the contributions the institution's research capacity makes to Alberta's research priorities.
-Refer to Appendix 8 for details on the U of A's investment in these areas, through research chairs, centres and institutes, and infrastructure, as well as for information on the university's special capacity within each theme.
+Appendix 12 provides details on specific sub-areas of capacity for each theme, and on the institution's investments in each area.